metalcycling/openstructure/modules/io/doc/mmcif.rst

 mmCIF Writer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The OpenStructure mmCIF writer considers the following data categories.
-The listed attributes are written which fulfills all dependencies in an mmCIF file according to `mmcif_pdbx_v50 <https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Index/>`_.
+Data categories considered by the OpenStructure mmCIF writer are described in the following.
+The listed attributes are written to fulfill all dependencies in a mmCIF file according to `mmcif_pdbx_v50 <https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Index/>`_.

 * `_atom_site <https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Categories/atom_site.html>`_